Harry-Chen/thu-learn-lib/README.md

 ## Build from source

-### Release version
+### Library version (for development or Node)

-`npm i && npm run build`
+`npm i && npm run build-lib`

-You can find the library in `lib/`.
+You can find the library version in `lib/`.
+It can be used in web development or imported with NodeJS (with all dependencies installed).
+It __should not__ be directly used in browsers.

-### Test version
+### Bundled version (for browsers or Node)

-`npm i && npm run watch`
+`npm i && npm run build-dist`

-You can find the unpacked Chrome extension in `dist/`.
-Install it in Chrome and click the `t` icon in extension bar, then execute anything you want in the Console of Chrome Developer Tool.
+You can find the bundled version in `dist/`.
+You can install it as an unpacked extension in Chrome and click the `t` icon in extension bar, then execute anything you want in the Console of Chrome Developer Tool.
 The helper class is attached as `window.Learn2018Helper` in this mode.
+Or you can just import `index.js` with NodeJS.

+Use `npm run watch-dist` for watching file changes.

 ## Usage